ryanxnovaes/sec-project/README.md

 Statistical modeling of blank and null votes in the 2018 Brazilian presidential election using GAMLSS unit regression models.

-This repository contains the codes, data, and figures associated with the research project **"Determinants of Blank and Null Votes in the Brazilian Presidential Elections"**, submitted for publication in 2025.
+This repository contains the codes, data, and figures associated with the research project **"Determinants of Blank and Null Votes in the Brazilian Presidential Elections"**, published in Stats (ISSN 2571-905X) and submitted in 2025.
 The study analyzes the socioeconomic and regional factors influencing the proportion of blank and null votes across Brazilian municipalities in the 2018 presidential election, using unit regression models within the GAMLSS framework.

 ## 📂 Project Structure

 ```
 sec-project/
 ├── codes/
-│   ├── KUMA_reg.R
-│   ├── RUBXII_reg.R
-│   ├── UW_reg.R
 │   ├── modeling-project.R
-│   ├── random-effects-modeling.R
 │   └── sec-proj.Rproj
 │
 ├── data/